Take response actions on a device

-The device will remain connected to the Microsoft Defender ATP service even if it is isolated from the network.
+The device will remain connected to the Defender for Endpoint service even if it is isolated from the network.
 If you've chosen to enable Outlook and Skype for Business communication, then you'll be able to communicate to the user while the device is isolated.

 Notification on device user:

 When a device is being isolated, the following notification is displayed to inform the user that the device is being isolated from the network:

 You can consult a Microsoft threat expert for more insights regarding a potentially compromised device or already compromised ones.
 Microsoft Threat Experts can be engaged directly from within the Microsoft Defender Security Center for timely and accurate response.
 Experts provide insights not just regarding a potentially compromised device, but also to better understand complex threats, targeted attack notifications that you get, or if you need more information about the alerts, or a threat intelligence context that you see on your portal dashboard.